zedlopez/ifm/Writing with Inform.md

 ```

 would come out quite differently – this doesn't affect the appearance of the text, but only the position where the next text will appear.
 Again, sometimes this is not what we want – the full rules are complicated enough to be worth a whole section later in the chapter.

+**A note about texts as values.** At this stage we have mostly seen text used in properties or in `say` phrases, but texts are values.
+Getting a little ahead of ourselves, we can write rules or phrases which manipulate texts, or test them, in the same way we might calculate with numbers.
+For example, if `T1` and `T2` are text values, then

+	if T1 is T2, ...

+is a condition which is true if they both currently work out to the same contents.
+Because of text substitutions, this can be true even if they appear to be different.
+For example, if a story contains rooms called `Draughting Office` and `Shipyards`, then whether `"[the Office]"` and `"[the location]"` are equal depends on where the player is.
+(If they _are_ equal, they will both be equivalent to the unsubstituted text `"Draughting Office"`; if not, one will be `"Draughting Office"` and the other `"Shipyards"`.)

+Inform provides the adjectives `empty` and `non-empty` for texts, but again care is needed over substitutions. `if T is empty` is never true for text with a substitution in it, so it is not quite the same test as `if T is ""`.
+For more on this, see [Defining adjectives for values].

 ## Text which names things